szeidman/brewery/spec-js.md

 Specs:
 - [x] Use jQuery for implementing new requirements
-- [ ] Include a show resource rendered using jQuery and an Active Model Serialization JSON backend.
+- [x] Include a show resource rendered using jQuery and an Active Model Serialization JSON backend.
+Renders Ingredient show pages with jquery get requests and updates via Handlebars template.
 - [x] Include an index resource rendered using jQuery and an Active Model Serialization JSON backend.
 Renders an Ingredients index for a particular Beer on that Beer's show page.
-- [] Include at least one has_many relationship in information rendered via JSON and appended to the DOM.
+- [x] Include at least one has_many relationship in information rendered via JSON and appended to the DOM.
+Each Beer has_many ingredients, which is incorporated into the Beer Ingredients index page and to the Beer Ingredient show page.
 - [ ] Use your Rails API and a form to create a resource and render the response without a page refresh.
 - [ ] Translate JSON responses into js model objects.
 - [ ] At least one of the js model objects must have at least one method added by your code to the prototype.